ctmm-initiative/ctmmweb/inst/app/help/1_app_options.md

 ### Save Progress
 - `Save Progress` button in side bar will save these data as a zip:
+  - `input_telemery.rds`: the telemetry objects of input data
-  - `combined_data_table.csv`: the current combined telemetry `data.table`.
-It can be imported into app later as csv.
+  - `combined_data_table.csv`: the current data subset in csv format
   - `data.rds`: a list that can be imported into R later with `readRDS`
     - `tele_list`: the telemetry object list with modifications made in app, for example some outliers can be removed, new time subset may be added.
     - `merged`: list of